 Alternatives For Children provides a rich, nurturing environment for meeting the developmental, physical, and social needs of all children.
 Occupational therapy, music therapy, vision services, or psychological services are available.
 Children can get a head start before they enter kindergarten with day care, early intervention programs, or preschool classes.
 Parents express their gratitude for children's remarkable progress on a daily basis.

 Various locations in the community

 Socialization can be challenging for those with developmental disorders, especially in the area of sports.
-Whether the challenge includes impulsivity, hyperactivity, shyness or distraction, getting your special-needs child involved in a sport does not have to be a dilemma.
+Whether the challenge includes impulsivity, hyperactivity, shyness, or distraction, getting your special-needs child involved in a sport does not have to be a dilemma.
 Be The Best Sport's mission is to create fun and exciting programs for special-needs kids ages 3 and older.
-Athletes of all language and physical abilities are accepted and there's a FREE trial class for families.
+Athletes of all language and physical abilities are accepted, and there's a FREE trial class for families.
 Sports include basketball, bike riding, fitness, kickboxing, karate, soccer, track and field, and more.
-Classes can be taken at various locations in Port Washington, and Be The Best Sport partners with the Mid Island Y JCC in Plainview and can be a one-stop for those interested in programs offered by both organizations.
+Classes can be taken at various locations in Port Washington, and Be The Best Sport partners with the Mid Island Y JCC in Plainview.
+It can be a one-stop shop for those interested in programs offered by both organizations.

 Family Center for Autism — Garden City

 1517 Franklin Avenue